xgao0412/the_data_incubator/README.md

 ,category,attributes.
 I built 4 models based on each data and a linear regression model based on the outputs of the previous models.

-Specifically, I created my own classes to capture the data, transform them to a list of dictionaries.This way sklearn dictvectorizer will come in handy.
-Then pipeline method is used to train and predict.
+Specifically, for each model I created my own classes to capture the data, transform them to a list of dictionaries.This way sklearn dictvectorizer will come in handy.
+Then a pipeline is used to train and predict.

+I used FeatureUnion to include the four models output. when fit() is called, the featureunion will train and predict.
+We can end up with 4 features and then put them into a linear regression model.